randy-riegsecker/CardDeck/README.md

 **CardDeck** is an application that uses a the modified Fisher-Yates algorithm to shuffle a deck of cards stored in an integer array, and then it displays the deck of 52 playing cards on the screen.

 ## Shuffling Algorithm
 At first glance, you'd think using Random or SecureRandom classes would work well to randomly shuffle an array.
 In reality, they don't give you the good "randomness" you expect when shuffling cards.
-These classes actually generate a stream of pseudorandom numbers, whoich are not truly random.
+These classes actually generate a stream of pseudorandom numbers, which are not truly random.
 Frequently, you'd end up over-shuffling the same positions or missing some entirely.
 Fisher-Yates solves this problem by making sure all the cards participate in the shuffling.

 I've developed a reusable **Randomizer** class based on the the Fisher-Yates algorithm with several methods that can be used if you need to perform a good shuffle.
 This code uses the the modified Fisher-Yates algorithm to shuffle the deck of cards, and then it displays the deck of 52 playing cards.